-In contrast, the XP takes on more the role of staff coach.
-Depending on the size of your church, the XP may have a number of different responsibilities including some primary ministry roles.
-For example, when I began as XP at Skyline Church I also oversaw small groups, men’s ministry, membership, and taught a large class.
-Currently at 12Stone® Church, with over 100 on staff, my responsibilities as XP alone more than consume my time.
+In contrast, the XP takes on more the role of staff coach (or director) for ministry and leadership.
+Depending on the size of your church, the XP may have some different responsibilities including primary ministry roles.

-By the time you are averaging 1800 in attendance, you are probably late in adding an XP to the team.
-You may be experiencing problems or even be stuck or plateaued.
+By the time you are averaging 1,800 in attendance, you are probably late in adding an XP to the team.

 From a macro, big picture point of view there are three primary responsibilities of an XP, all underneath the larger umbrella of serving the senior pastor by removing major responsibilities from his plate.

-- Chief of Staff (hiring, firing, morale, culture, training, performance and salary review etc.)
+- Chief of Staff – morale, culture, development, and training, hiring, termination, performance, salary reviews, etc.

-- Ministry design and implementation (leading the decision-making processes for what ministries the church does and does not do, evaluation and continual improvement of the ministries, processes, monitoring stats etc.)
+- Ministry design and implementation – leading the decision-making processes for what ministries the church does and does not do, evaluation and continual improvement of those ministries, processes, monitoring stats, etc.

-When the church should not pursue an XP:
+When a church should not pursue an XP:

 - If the senior pastor is easily intimidated or insecure.